Technological regression: necessity as the mother of invention

 In this ongoing essay I chart unexepected and fascinating examples of technological regression in times of shortage and crisis.

-Here I provide some weird and wonderful examples of what is known as technological retrogression.
+Here I provide some weird and wonderful examples of what is known as technological regression.
 My thoughts on this have been strongly influenced by David Edgerton's highly readable book, The Shock of the Old: Technology and Global History since 1900 (2006), which I read during my undergraduate degree.
 This BBC interview with David here gives some excellent insights into the book.
-Since then, I have enjoyed many discussions at Imperial about how we can develop and use this approach.
+Since then, I enjoyed many discussions at Imperial about how we can develop and use this approach.

 Just as it is not obvious how technologies will be developed or used in the future, it is also not obvious how they have been used in the past.
 Also, inventions do not simply emerge in a linear, predictable fashion, gracefully upgrading themselves from one advancement to the next.
 Innovation can be a messy, multi-directional, or even non-directional business.
 Shortages, sieges, embargos, poverty, natural disasters, wars, and many other things can force people to innovate in interesting ways.
 Here are some examples, which I shall be updating now and then: